 This article was originally written and published by Pete Singer, Editor-in-Chief at Semiconductor Digest.

-Building flourishing deep-tech ecosystems must become a priority to meet the challenges of the 21st century, including those in the medical field, addressing the food shortages, tackling climate change and air pollution, finding solutions for sustainable mobility.
-“All of these challenges require us to develop real deep tech technology solutions,” he said.
-“All of these challenges will require massive data handling, and will therefore require making our technologies more and more performant.”
+Building flourishing deep-tech ecosystems must become a priority to meet the challenges of the 21st century.
+That includes those in the medical field, addressing the food shortages, tackling climate change and air pollution, and finding solutions for sustainable mobility.
+“All of these challenges require us to develop real deep tech technology solutions,” Van den hove said.
+“They will require massive data handling, and we therefore need to make our technologies more and more performant.”

-The semiconductor industry has long relied on traditional Dennard’s based scaling, which simultaneously provided increased performance and increased density at a reduced power and a reduced cost.
+The semiconductor industry has long relied on traditional Dennard’s-based scaling, which simultaneously provided increased performance and increased density at a reduced power and a reduced cost.
 “This one-dimensional version of the roadmap may not be sufficient anymore for the future,” said Van den hove.
 “We will have to tune our devices for specific applications.”

 Traditional scaling is hitting multiple walls in terms of power, performance, scaling and cost.
-“Just the lithography based shrinking is getting harder,” Van den hove said.
+“Just the lithography-based shrinking is getting harder,” Van den hove said.
 “It’s not stopping, but it’s getting harder and harder.
 The performance improvement that we are used to for single transistors from node to node has been slowing down.
 This is why we had to go to massive parallelization.”

-Another wall is the Power Wall.
-“It becomes harder and harder to get all the power into our chip, but also to extract the heat out of each chip.
+Another wall is the power wall “It becomes harder and harder to get all the power into our chip, but also to extract the heat out of each chip.
 Therefore, we need new cooling techniques,” he said.
-Cost is also exploding (the Cost Wall), which needs to be compensated by the complexity increase.
+Cost is also exploding (the cost wall), which needs to be compensated by the complexity increase.

 This will require bigger lenses and new system platforms to be developed.
-The optics must adhere to phenomenal specifications, 20 picometer accuracy over for a lens with a diameter of one meter.
+The optics must adhere to phenomenal specifications, 20-picometer accuracy over for a lens with a diameter of one meter.
 “If we extrapolate this to the size of the earth, it means that we would have to polish the earth with an accuracy of the thickness of a human hair.
-This is unbelievable, mind boggling,” said Van den Hove.
+This is unbelievable, mind-boggling,” said Van den hove.
 “We expect that the first machines will be ready next year.”

-“It took us about 10 years to go from the first EUV scanner to insertion into high volume manufacturing.
+“It took us about 10 years to go from the first EUV scanner to insertion into high-volume manufacturing.
 For high NA, we will have much less time, only three years.
-In order to derisk that introduction in manufacturing, we are setting up a very intensive program in order to develop all the key enabling building blocks, such as the mask technology and the materials using wet or dry UV resist, metrology and optics characterization.”
+In order to derisk that introduction in manufacturing, we are setting up a very intensive program.
+Here, we develop all the key enabling building blocks, such as the mask technology and the materials using wet or dry UV resist, metrology and optics characterization.”

-Van den hove described several proposed innovations for disruptive transistor architectures in order to enable further scaling, including a gate-all-around device built up of a stack of nanosheets, and a new transistor concept called the forksheet device in which the N and the P channel transistors are moved closer together.
+Van den hove described several proposed innovations for disruptive transistor architectures in order to enable further scaling.
+Those include a gate-all-around device built up of a stack of nanosheets, and a new transistor concept called the forksheet device in which the N and the P channel transistors are moved closer together.